Computing: Lower Key Stage 2

 Choose one:

-Using the theme of a ‘Comparison cards game’ (based on the popular game, Top Trumps), to understand what a database is by learning the meanings of records, fields and data.
+Using the theme of a ‘Comparison card game’ to understand what a database is.
+Learning the meanings of records, fields and data.
 Further exploration will lead to the development of the ideas of sorting and filtering.
-Options for Google and Microsoft schools.

 Choose one: